albertcausing/terminus-sites-delme/README.md

 Note:
 - Sites from organization will be skipped because of Filter #1
 - --cached option will use cached sites list
+- --exclude='site-name1,site-name2' to retain membership to the listed sites

 ###How to install:
 ```